Robotic-Assisted Cardiac Surgery

 • If you smoke, stop smoking as soon as possible before the procedure.
 This will improve your chances for a successful recovery from surgery and your overall health status.

-• Follow any directions you are given for not eating or drinking before the procedure.
+• Follow any directions you're given for not eating or drinking before the procedure.

 What happens during robot-assisted cardiac surgery?

-• A healthcare provider with give you anesthesia before the procedure starts.
+• A healthcare provider will give you anesthesia before the procedure starts.
 This will cause you to sleep deeply and not feel pain during the surgery.
 You may receive a sedative before the procedure to help you relax.

 • You may need to be placed on the heart-lung machine for the procedure.